 - Each year at the ICMA Annual Conference, the ABGE hosts a discussion session for managers who teach, or for those who would like to teach called, Managers as Faculty.
 Watch for it in the conference program - it's usually scheduled for conference Monday from 4-5pm.

-- Each year we also hold an academic symposium, for full-time academics to present papers/research and engage with ICMA members at the ICMA Annual Conference.
-This year, it will be on Sunday at 10am, ending by 2:45pm.
+- Each year we also hold an academic research symposium, for full-time academics and students to present papers/research and engage with ICMA members at the ICMA Annual Conference.

 - Explore or help launch a Manager-in-Residence program.